Saamy: Plot

 Aarusaamy alias Saamy arrives in Tirunelveli city market as a drunk goon and wanders around the city for two days, where he learns about the socio-political situation.
 Saamy witnesses a pickpocketer in the guise of a cop trying to extort money from a person, and he thrashes him.
 The police arrive at the scene and Saamy reveals himself as the new DCP of Tirunelveli while ordering the police to arrest the swindler posing as a cop.
 Saamy later assembles the police force and rules out their procedures so that they can do whatever they wish, provided the public and the innocent are not harmed in the process.
 He also tells them to arrest any thug without second thoughts.

 Due to Saamy's administration, the crime rate in Tirunelveli has decreased.
 At the outset, Saamy pretends to be a corrupt cop by accepting bribes from Perumal Pichai, an influential and corrupt politician, under the condition that his illegal activities will not be monitored while advising him to move his liquor stores elsewhere to avoid disturbance to the public.
 Perumal accepts, merely out of an assumption that Saamy belongs to his caste.
 Saamy falls in love with Bhuvana, a college-going Brahmin girl.
 Bhuvana's father Srinivasan is a government officer leading a noble life.
 Saamy and Bhuvana meet each other when he leaves with Inspector Punctuality Paramasivam in search of a home for rent.

 Bhuvana misinterprets Saamy and Paramasivam as thieves and locks them in a room, only to reveal their identities to the police.
 Their frequent rendezvous turn to love.
 One day, Saamy seals Perumal's gas station because the workers assaulted a woman and others when they challenged them with a much less distribution of petrol than being promised.
 This infuriates Perumal, who storms into Saamy's quarters with Bhuvana being present, and they argue.
 Bhuvana gets upset when Perumal mentions the bribe Saamy had taken from him, leaving her home.
 The next day, Saamy meets Bhuvana at the temple and reveals his past.

-Past: Saamy's father Chokkalingam aspires to become a cop, but he is unable to fulfill his dream due to corruption.
+Saamy's father Chokkalingam aspires to become a cop, but he is unable to fulfill his dream due to corruption.
 Chokkalingam takes care of agriculture as his living, but he wants to make Saamy a cop.
 Saamy passes the TNPSC exams but is asked for bribes.
 Chokkalingam mortgages his properties and makes him get the police job.
-Being an honest cop, Saamy is honored with transfers all over Tamil Nadu due to political pressure.
+Being an honest cop, Saamy is honoured with transfers all over Tamil Nadu due to political pressure.
 In Trichy, Saamy is accused of bribery and gets suspended.
 After 6 months, Saamy proves his innocence, and he is finally posted back to Tirunelveli.
 Saamy adopted a new policy, where he takes bribes from influential persons and donates them for the public's welfare.